PavanMudigonda/jacoco-reporter/README.md

 # JaCoCo Code Coverage Reporter

 GitHub Action to Publish JaCoCo Format Code Coverage XML and attach it to the Workflow Run as a Check Run.
+You can even set threshold coverage percentage and fail the action.

+Note:- The scope of this project is limited to Report and Quality Gate.
+Any ideas are welcome.

 ## Samples

 This Action allows you to specify your JaCoCo Code Coverage XML Path, and then generate a markdown report from the test results and then it attaches it to the Workflow Run as a Check Run.
+You can even set threshold coverage percentage and fail the action.

 Here's a quick example of how to use this action in your own GitHub Workflows.